-One of the highlights of this exhibition is the huge basket work called ‘Mugidono Daimyojin’ created by Naoyuki Kinoshita, who supervised the exhibition.
+One of the highlights of this exhibition is the huge basket work called ‘Mugidono Daimyojin’ specially created for this exhibition by 3331 and Naoyuki Kinoshita, who supervised the exhibition.

 In Japanese, the awn (the bristly part) of wheat is called “hashika” which has the same pronunciation as measles in Japanese (also hashika).
 Since wheat or barley already have “hashika” attached to them, people saw wheat as a symbol of having overcome a measles infection.
 Now in times of COVID-19, Naoyuki Kinoshita is using woven baskets to create a modern version of ‘Mugidono Daimyojin’, connecting the wishes for the extinction of the epidemic from the past to the present.

 The exhibition allowed me to learn about the sincere beliefs of the people of Edo whishing for the extinction of plagues and illnesses.
 Also, some of their creative ways of coping in daily life made me giggle.